Titan-C/slaveparticles/docs/slavespin.rst

 '''''''''''''''''''''''''''''''''''''''''''

 When in a lattice, atoms have overlapping orbitals and electrons are capable to move along this lattice.
-Then for the hamiltonian this term needs to be included appearing in the Tight-Binding formulation.
-Then as simple extension of the previous isolated atom case and in a multiorbital scenario, the Hamiltonian reads.
+Then for the Hamiltonian this term needs to be included appearing in the Tight-Binding formulation.
+Then as simple extension of the previous isolated atom case and in a multi-orbital scenario, the Hamiltonian reads.
 The focus now for simplicity is the case of zero crystal-field splitting
 $\epsilon_m=0$ and half-filling of each band one electron per site in each orbital $\mu=0$.